MoonWalker440/Music-Megathread/README.md

 [Flowie Music](https://play.google.com/store/apps/details?id=com.flowiemusic.tiles.mp3.player.magictiles) - It offers a top-quality music listening experience with a super bass boost and synced lyrics support.
 The app supports multiple languages and offers features like cloud drive integration, Android TV casting, powerful equalizer, and a range of other functionalities for a delightful music experience.

 [Musicolet](https://play.google.com/store/apps/details?id=in.krosbits.musicolet) - An Ad-free music player

-### Downloader Apps

-[Spowlo](https://github.com/BobbyESP/Spowlo) - A Spotify songs downloader for Android made with Jetpack Compose, Material You and the spotDL Python library

-[SpotiFlyer](https://github.com/Shabinder/SpotiFlyer) - Kotlin Multiplatform Music Downloader, Supports Spotify / Gaana / Youtube Music / Jio Saavn / SoundCloud.

-[Spotdl](https://github.com/spotDL/spotify-downloader) - Download your Spotify playlists and songs along with album art and metadata (from YouTube if a match is found)

-[Spoqify](https://spoqify.com) - It's an MIT-licensed dead-simple service that allows you to access Spotify playlists like an anonymous user.
-When looking at a Spotify playlist, just replace the t in spotify.com with a q, so that your address bar reads https://open.spoqify.com/..., then hit Return and you will be forwarded to an anonymized version of that playlist.

-[Downify](https://play.google.com/store/apps/details?id=com.sam.downify) - With Downify, you can download your favorite Spotify playlists and albums

 ### Audio Recording